-One of Asia's leading chains of convenience stores has chosen Palexy as partner for its digital transformation journey.
+One of Asia's leading chains of convenience stores signs MOU with Palexy.

-Ho Chi Minh City. -- August 14, 2020 -- Vietnam's first convenience store opened in 2006.
-Since then, this segment of the retail market has been growing at a fascinating rate: the total number of convenience stores has quadrupled since 2012; over the course of just one year (2018-2019), it has risen by 72%.
+Ho Chi Minh City. -- November 3, 2020 -- Vietnam's first convenience store opened in 2006.
+Since then, this segment of the retail market has been growing at an impressive rate: the total number of convenience stores has quadrupled since 2012; over the course of just one year (2018-2019), it has risen by 72%.
 Needless to say, the competition has been fierce with both local and global players vying for the lion's share of Vietnam's large & expanding consumer base.
 In this race, surprisingly although not quite unexpectedly, home-grown retailers have outperformed foreign peers, at least in terms of number.
 Of the 1300 convenience stores that opened within one year, half came from Vinmart, a branch of Vingroup, the nation's biggest conglomerate.

 Just when this hotbed just got a whole lot hotter, GS25 of GS Group became the newest contender.
 Hailing from South Korea where it holds a respectable 30% of the retail market, GS25 has selected Vietnam for its first venture into overseas territory, skipping other promising Southeast Asian countries and China.
 GS25 banks its prospects of success in Vietnam on two factors: 1. prominent enclaves of Korean expats who reside in the country, mostly in its two major hubs, Hanoi and Ho Chi Minh city, and 2. the widespread marketability of Korean pop culture among Vietnamese citizens.
 Sonkim Group, a multi-industry company focusing on real estate development and retail, is responsible for its debut.
 GS25 has set its sights high: to become the No.1 convenience store chain in Vietnam, and to open 2500 stores within 10 years.